Why is resiliency so important?

 Resilience is not a trait that people are born with; it involves behaviors, thoughts, and actions that can be learned and developed by anyone.

 Reframe the situation.
 Perhaps you saw our original shelter in place order as an opportunity to learn a new language, declutter your basement or write the Great American Novel.
-Not every situation lends itself to this.
+Not every situation lends itself to “pivoting.”
 If you have a life-threatening illness, it may be hard to find the silver lining.

 Learn to be flexible.
 Those who master resilience tend to be adept at accepting what comes at them with flexibility rather than rigidity.
 They roll with the punches and don’t fall apart if something doesn’t work out the way they want.
+They have a Plan B to fall back on.

 Know that it’s temporary.
 When we’re kids, we think everything is forever.
 We don’t understand that nothing in life is permanent, neither the good nor the bad.
 If we can keep that mind, then we can focus on getting through the tough time, even if it means taking it day by day, maybe even minute by minute.
+Remember, “this too shall pass.”

 Cultivate self-awareness.
 Self-awareness helps us learn about ourselves – what we’ll accept from others, what we’ll accept from ourselves.
 We need to be willing to ask ourselves tough questions and to answer them with honesty.
 Self-awareness also involves learning to tune into the subtle cues our bodies and minds send us.
 Subtle though they may be, they can tell us much.
+I can always tell when my anxiety level is rising because I tend to go into a cleaning and organizing frenzy.

 Be willing to sit in silence.
 This goes with cultivating self-awareness.
 We can’t cultivate it while being distracted by all manner of indulgences and addictions.
 It isn’t easy to sit with our feelings, but it is necessary if we want to gain resiliency.